phys-jychen/dss-pid/README.md

 source <build_dir>/setup.sh
 ```

-By now, the compilation have been finished.
+By now, the compilation has finished.
 Prepare your datasets, and have fun! :relaxed:

-## To-Do
+## Change Log

-Definitions of some variables need further check.
+### 27 February 2024

+Added event display.
+The staggered structure has been taken into consideration.

+### 2 March 2024

+Cluster information is saved and used in BDT.

+### 10 April 2024

+Introduced energy projection to three axes and three planes.

+### 18 July 2024

+Significant modifications of the definitions.

+- The scales of FD are restricted to below the cell number in $x$ and $y$ directions.
+- Some 2D variables have been changed to 3D, e.g. energy ratios, shower radius;
+- Staggered structure has been taken into account, e.g. 3 × 3 cells in the same layer of the hit, but 2 × 2 cells in consecutive layers;
+- The event axis is obtained from 3D linear fitting instead of simply defined as parallel to $z$ axis.

+### 22 July 2024

+Added a function to dump the true positive (TP) and true negative (TN) values for plotting ROC curves.

+### 28 July 2024

+- Modified the BDT part to accelerate signal–background BDT.
+- Split the `EventNumber` into two parts, one for storing the 5 lowest digits, and the other for storing the highest digits.
+This is designed to overcome the shortcomings of TMVA package that spectators are also automatically converted to `float` type.

 ## Reference
 The framework of this project comes from [ahcal-pid](https://github.com/phys-jychen/ahcal-pid).
-Since their structures are largely different, the definitions of most of the variables have been modified.
+Since the structures of these detectors are largely different, the definitions of most of the variables have been modified.
 Besides, the execution has been greatly simplified.